 Judge Linares is highly experienced in the life sciences and financial services industries, having heard numerous patent cases in the past sixteen years—many involving high-stakes disputes between generic and branded drug companies.
 In addition, he has presided over numerous major bankruptcy appeals, class actions, multidistrict litigations, and securities fraud cases.

 An acknowledged thought leader, Judge Linares lectures nationally on litigation and patent cases.
 He has served as an adjunct professor at Seton Hall School of Law.
 He led the New Jersey District Court 2017 Sentencing Symposium and the 2018 New Jersey District Court National Opioid Symposium.
 He is a fellow of the American Bar Association.
-He has been honored with the New Jersey State Bar Distinguished Judicial Service Award and the James J. McLaughlin Professionalism Award presented by the New Jersey State Bar Association and is also the recipient of several lifetime achievement awards.
+He has been honored with the New Jersey State Bar Distinguished Judicial Service Award and the James J. McLaughlin Professionalism Award presented by the New Jersey State Bar Association and is a recipient of the Gerald B. O’Connor Award.
+He is also the recipient of several lifetime achievement awards.

 Breaking ground as the first Hispanic to serve as Chief of the United States District Court of New Jersey and the first Cuban-born District Court Chief in the United States, Judge Linares champions diversity and inclusion, and has helped change the face of the federal court.
 Judge Linares is actively involved in numerous civic and nonprofit activities.
 He volunteers in youth athletic programs and dedicates time to mentoring students who are interested in pursuing a career in law.